storj/docs/app/dcs/third-party-tools/rclone/rclone-native/page.md

 {% callout type="info"  %}
 For additional security, you should consider using the (s) option

-&#x20;`Set configuration password` option.
+`Set configuration password` option.
 It will encrypt the `rclone.conf` configuration file.
 This way secrets like the [](docId:OXSINcFRuVMBacPvswwNU) (access token), the encryption passphrase, and the access grant won't be stolen if an attacker get access to your configuration file.
 {% /callout %}

 ## Create a Bucket